-Objectives:

-To learn the essentials of inelastic light scattering, particularly Raman scattering in molecules.
+Objectives: To learn the essentials of inelastic light scattering, particularly Raman scattering in molecules.
 In the simple linear (diatomic and triatomic) molecules, the high degree of symmetry allows one to measure, by Raman scattering, the rotational inertia of the molecule and thus the internuclear separation.
 In addition, we can observe directly and dramatically the effects of the nuclear spin on the symmetry of the overall wavefunction and thus on the permitted populations of states of different rotational angular momenta.
-The difference between O^{16} nuclei (bosons) and the N^{14} nuclei (fermions) are directly seen.
+The difference between $O^{16}$ nuclei (bosons) and the $N^{14}$ nuclei (fermions) are directly seen.

-Overview--In this experiment we shall use the grating spectrometer and a low power, air cooled argon laser to try to examine the rotational Raman spectra of the diatomic molecules, N2 and O2, and the linear triatomic molecule, CO2.
+Overview--In this experiment we shall use the grating spectrometer and a low power, air cooled argon laser to examine the rotational Raman spectra of the diatomic molecules, N2 and O2, and the linear triatomic molecule, CO2.
 Raman scattering is convenient for analysis because we do not have to worry (to first order anyway) about any stretching of the molecule as it rotates (or vibrates).
 [For Raman scattering the molecule remains in the ground electronic state; in contrast with optical transitions in which the electronic state changes as well as (possibly) the rotational and vibrational states.
 Thus the molecule may be treated as a rigid rotator.
 However, the spectra of these homonuclear diatomic molecules do illustrate in a very pretty way the influence of nuclear spin statistics on the symmetry of the molecule and its permitted rotational states.
 You will be using the SPEX 1-meter grating spectrometer for the Raman analysis.
 Normally, with Raman scattering one uses a double or a triple spectrometer because the elastic light scattering is very much stronger than the inelastic Raman scattering and when the frequency shifts are small it is difficult to "see" the weak Raman lines in the vicinity of the very strong "Rayleigh" peak.
 Therefore you will have to use great care to avoid any unnecessary elastically scattered laser light entering the spectrometer.
-Elastic refers essentially to a scattering process in which the scattered entity (a photon in this case) does not change energy; inelastic referes to a scattering process in which energy is lost (or perhaps gained, as we'll see).

-The amount of Raman scattered light may be only $\sim 10^{-14}$ times a strong as the original laser beam and therefore it is necessary to be extremely careful to collect as much light as possible.
+The amount of Raman scattered light may be only 10-14 times a strong as the original laser beam and therefore it is necessary to be very careful to collect as much light as possible.
 Whereas in some experiments you can just plop down a discharge lamp somewhere in front of the spectrometer, now you will have to use a very carefully aligned high quality collecting lens to observe any kind of signal.
 Small misadjustments will prevent you from seeing any signal!!
 As described in Paragaph 2 under Set-up, you will use the camera lens to collect the Raman light over as large a solid angle as possible and image the track of the laser beam carefully into the entrance slit of the spectrometer.
 You must also be certain that all of the light which enters the spectrometer also falls on the first (collimating) spherical mirror of the spectrometer.
 There are many ways to fail to see a signal, but if you exercise some care you should be able to collect state-of-the-art data comparable to that shown in the reprint by Compaan, Wagoner, and Aydinli (Appendix XXV) for the single monochrometer.